awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithDBInstanceParamGroups.md

 You can create a new DB parameter group using the AWS Management Console, the AWS CLI, or the RDS API\.

+The following limitations apply to the DB parameter group name:
++ The name must be 1 to 255 letters, numbers, or hyphens\.

+  Default parameter group names can include a period, such as `default.mysql8.0`\.
+However, custom parameter group names can't include a period\.
++ The first character must be a letter\.
++ The name can't end with a hyphen or contain two consecutive hyphens\.

 ### Console<a name="USER_WorkingWithParamGroups.Creating.CON"></a>

 **To create a DB parameter group**